 When looking at a classical Queenslander from a street view, you will see steps leading up to it, a wide verandah around the perimeter of the whole building, and doors in the centre of the house.
 Inside is a straight hallway with rooms branching off it.

 Classical Queenslanders are defined by a strict set of rules, and not many strayed from that path.
 For example, the windows are in the centre of the walls, despite where the view is.
 In an Ashgrovian Queenslander, things are a little different.

 The classical idea of specific rooms with specific purposes, connected by a single hallway was abolished.
-Out with the old, in with the new.
-Ashgrovian Queenslander Architecture features a larger living area, normally at the front of the house, and rooms branching off from the main room.
+Ashgrovian Queenslander architecture features a larger living area, normally at the front of the house and rooms branching off from the main room.

-Another product of the optimistic and roaring era of the 20’s was the boom of property development.
-A low supply and high demand of timber resulted in a high production of decorative plaster ceilings as opposed to the VJ, timber construction used in traditional Queenslanders.
+The optimistic and roaring era of the 1920s saw the boom of property development.
+Low supply and high demand for timber resulted in high production of decorative plaster ceilings as opposed to the VJ timber construction used previously in traditional Queenslanders.

 Ah, the humble nature of the Ashgrovian Queenslander.
 Their cottage sweetness just blows our minds away.
-We love any opportunity to improve them even further through renovation.
+We love any opportunity to improve them even further through Brisbane renovations architects.